 Renewal of membership

-ECPT membership will be billed monthly via card payments made through the website.
+ECPT membership will be renewed annually.
 Members will be contacted by email towards the end of each membership year regarding renewal of their membership.
-It is the member’s responsibility to ensure they are at the correct level of membership for their requirements and also to inform of any changes to personal information held.
+It is member’s responsibility to ensure they are at the correct level of membership for their requirements and also to inform of any changes to personal information held.
+Once membership is renewed, members will be invoiced the appropriate membership fee to be paid promptly.

 Cancellation of membership